 “Active chilled beams” in the ceilings supply heat and cooling without the conventional air handlers that pump massive amounts of air through a building.
 The newer technology uses a thermostat to control a mix of hot and chilled water in the pipes.
 When air flows over the pipes, it creates a natural convection current.

 The structure is honeycombed with laboratories, features a special bullpen for graduate and undergraduate student researchers and includes offices, conference rooms and a 105-seat auditorium for research symposia.
 The NEC Building can foster research in treating brain, spinal cord and nerve disorders by putting researchers and clinicians under the same roof and creating an environment that enables them to collaborate.

 Neuroscience Engineering Collaboration Building ushers in new art at Wright State

-The art installation in the atrium mimicking the firing of the brain’s neurons is designed to inspire the scientists, engineers and clinicians.
+The art installation in the atrium mimicking the firing of the brain’s neurons is designed to inspire scientists, engineers and clinicians.
 Ninety dials arranged in a diamond grid produce complex, perpetually shifting patterns of light and shadow.
 It was created by Erwin Redl, an Austrian-born artist from Bowling Green, Ohio.